hieuhuynh1752/hieuhuynh1752/README.md

 # Welcome to my GitHub <img src="https://user-images.githubusercontent.com/1303154/88677602-1635ba80-d120-11ea-84d8-d263ba5fc3c0.gif" width="28px" alt="hi">

-I am Huynh Thai Hieu.
-A freshly-graduated IT student from the University of Greenwich (Vietnam).
-I'm passionate in creating beatiful and effective website applications (and sometimes mobile applications, too!) using ReactJS and technologies that works around it, like React Native, Redux, and GraphQL.
+I am Huynh Thai Hieu, a freshly-graduated IT student from the University of Greenwich (Vietnam).
+I'm passionate about creating beautiful and effective website applications (and sometimes mobile applications, too!) using ReactJS and technologies that work around it, like React Native, Redux, and GraphQL.

 :mailbox: Reach me out!